Quick Guide to Common Law Marriage: Mississippi

 Marriage requirements in the state disallow marriages with the following type of factors:

-1. incurable impotency
+1. Incurable impotency

-2. adjudicated mental illness or incompetence of either or both parties (a guardian or friend may file suit within six months after marriage in such a case)
+2. Adjudicated mental illness or incompetence of either or both parties (a guardian or friend may file suit within six months after marriage in such a case)

-3. when either party is incapable of consenting to any marriage because of incapacity or age
+3. When either party is incapable of consenting to any marriage because of incapacity or age

-4. the marriage was formed with force or fraud
+4. The marriage was formed with force or fraud

-5. pregnancy of the wife by another person if the husband did not know of the pregnancy
+5. Pregnancy of the wife by another person if the husband did not know of the pregnancy

-6. a son cannot marry his grandmother, mother, stepmother, his legally adopted daughter, or his granddaughter, as well as a first cousin by blood
+6. A son cannot marry his grandmother, mother, stepmother, his legally adopted daughter, or his granddaughter, as well as a first cousin by blood

-7. a father cannot marry his son’s widow, his wife’s daughter, his granddaughter, his daughter-in-law, or his niece (all of these conditions apply for females in the same degrees)
+7. A father cannot marry his son’s widow, his wife’s daughter, his granddaughter, his daughter-in-law, or his niece (all of these conditions apply for females in the same degrees)

-8. same gender
+8. Same gender

-9. under the age of 17 unless both sets of parents or legal guardians allow
+9. Under the age of 17 unless both sets of parents or legal guardians allow

 Determining the Validity of Common Law Marriages in Mississippi

 The man and woman have signed power of attorney papers while in the relationship, and the marriage was contracted in a state and district that recognized such a union according to their common law marriage laws.

-In order validate the common law marriage in Mississippi, the court will consider several factors in certain cases like a divorce or separation proceeding.
+In order to validate the common law marriage in Mississippi, the court will consider several factors in certain cases like a divorce or separation proceeding.
 The court will usually consider the following aspects of the common law marriage in Mississippi:

-• the two parties actually cohabitated in an out of state jurisdiction
+• The two parties actually cohabitated in an out of state jurisdiction

-• the date of actually declaring the specific type of marriage can be established by the court
+• The date of actually declaring the specific type of marriage can be established by the court

-• if no common law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation
+• If no common law marriage laws exist within the other jurisdiction, the court must determine if there were any power of attorney documents signed prior to the cohabitation

-If two couples want the state of Georgia to recognize their common law marriage laws in an out of state jurisdiction, the two couples are usually advised to sign power of attorney documents before declaring the common law marriage in Mississippi.
+If two couples want the state of Georgia to recognize their common law marriage laws in an out of state jurisdiction, the two couples are usually advised to sign a power of attorney documents before declaring the common law marriage in Mississippi.